-POSITION: House Officer PGY2 DEPARTMENT: Mental Health Services, Waitemata DHB PLACE OF WORK: Takanga A Fohe Pacific Island Mental Health Addictions and Gambling Service RESPONSIBLE TO: Clinical Director and Manager of Takanga A Fohe FUNCTIONAL RELATIONSHIPS: Healthcare consumers, community based health care workers and non-clinical staff.
-Professional relationships with the clinical supervisor and other specialists.
+POSITION: House Officer PGY2 DEPARTMENT: Mental Health Services, Waitemata DHB PLACE OF WORK: Takanga A Fohe Pacific Island Mental Health Addictions and Gambling Service Г DECDONICIPI E TO.
+Clinical Director and Manager of Takanga A Fohe RESPONSIBLE TO: Director of the Specialist Mental Health and Addiction Service, including for on-call afterhours work.
+FUNCTIONAL Healthcare consumers, community based health care workers and non-clinical staff.
+RELATIONSHIPS: Professional relationships with the clinical supervisor and other specialists.
 EMPLOYMENT RELATIONSHIPS: Employed by Waitemata DHB on secondment for the duration of the clinical attachment.
 PRIMARY OBJECTIVE: Involvement in the management of Pacific service user (patients) and family in a supportive and stimulating learning environment.
 RUN RECOGNITION: The clinical attachment offered by Takanga A Fohe will provide the House Officer with experience in Community Mental Health and Pasifika Health and will assist with meeting MCNZ requirement for RMO community experience.
 This is a MCNZ accredited Community Based Attachment (CBA).
 RUN PERIOD: 3 months